apache/iceberg/format/spec.md

 #### Bucket Transform Details

-Bucket partition transforms use a 32-bit hash of the source value.
+Bucket partition transforms use a 32-bit hash of the source value(s).
 The 32-bit hash implementation is the 32-bit Murmur3 hash, x86 variant, seeded with 0.

 Transforms are parameterized by a number of buckets [1], `N`.
 The hash mod `N` must produce a positive value by first discarding the sign bit of the hash value.
 In pseudo-code, the function is: